 - Effects of CMV on Mother and Unborn Baby

-- How Is the Virus Transmitted from Mom to Unborn?
+- How Is the Virus Transmitted from the Mom to the Unborn Baby?

-- What If Your Baby Born With Infection?
+- What If Your Baby is Born With the Infection?

-Cytomegalovirus infection is a commonly encountered virus in human beings.
+Cytomegalovirus (CMV) is a commonly encountered virus in human beings.
 It causes a mild infection in adults which does not pose any severe health problem, and the body can combat it without any special treatment.
 Although that’s the case in adults, this virus must be treated more seriously during pregnancy.
-CMV virus has avidity towards pregnancy and has potential to cause congenital CMV in newborns.
+Pregnant women can contract the virus, which can potentially cause congenital CMV in newborns.

 Cytomegalovirus belongs to the virus family Herpesviridaeis and is known to be one of the most common congenital viral infection which affects all age groups.
 Almost everyone encounters this virus in their lifetime.
-The virus can stay in a healthy person’s body in an inactive form without any symptoms for their entire life and even if it becomes active, the immune system can fight against it without any treatment.
-The CMV virus can cause severe health conditions if the person becomes immuno-compromised which can be a result of HIV infection.
+The virus can stay in a healthy person’s body in an inactive form without any symptoms for their entire life, and even if it becomes active, the immune system can fight against it without any treatment.
+The CMV can cause severe health conditions if the person becomes immuno-compromised which can be a result of HIV infection.
 Congenital CMV infection is when the baby is born with the infection.
 It is identified as the leading cause for children developing hearing problems or even hearing loss due to non-genetic reason.
-Cmv virus and pregnancy are a highly discussed since it can be a threat to the baby’s health.
+CMV and pregnancy are highly discussed since the infection can be a threat to the baby’s health.

-CMV virus is prevalent and affects the worldwide population.
-It is estimated that more than 40% of people have encountered this virus by the time they are 20 years of age.
-Any form of close contact with an infected person can lead to transmission of the virus to the healthy person.
+CMV is prevalent and affects the worldwide population.
+It is estimated that more than 40% of people encounter this virus by the time they are 20 years old.
+Any form of close contact with an infected person can lead to transmission of the virus to a healthy person.